-We have previously audited Bluffview Montessori School's 2019 financial statements of the governmental activities and each major fund, and we expressed an unmodified opinion on those audited financial statements in our report dated November 15, 2019.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2019, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited Bluffview Montessori School' 2021 financial statements and we expressed unmodified opinions on the respective financial statements of the governmental activities and each major fund in our report dated November 24, 2021.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2021 is consistent, in all material respects, with the audited financial statements from which it has been derived.